-Once each calendar year, regular employees of the House may either elect to receive a state-paid contribution to the state deferred compensation program, or elect to convert vacation to deferred compensation.
-Once each fiscal year, regular employees of the Senate and regular employees under the jurisdiction of the LCC may either elect to receive a state-paid contribution to the state deferred compensation program, or elect to convert vacation to deferred compensation.
+Once each fiscal year, regular employees may either elect to receive a state-paid contribution to the state deferred compensation program or elect to convert vacation to deferred compensation.
+For the purpose of the employer match contribution, each entity is considered separate.